Milhamoth ha-Shem: Milhamoth ha-Shem of Salmon ben Jeroham, 10th century

-Solomon ben Jeroham's The Book of the Wars of the Lord (also Milhamoth Adonai מלחמות אדוני), is a refutation of Saadya Gaon.
+Salmon ben Jeroham's The Book of the Wars of the Lord is a Karaite refutation of Saadia Gaon from the late 10th century.

 Milhamoth ha-Shem of Jacob ben Reuben, 12th century

 The Milhamoth ha-Shem of Jacob ben Reuben, is a 12th-century Jewish apologia against conversion by Christians, consisting of questions and answers from selected texts of Gospel of Matthew, including Matt.
 1:1–16, 3:13–17, 4:1–11, 5:33–40, 11:25–27, 12:1–8, 26:36–39, 28:16–20.
 It served as a precedent for the full Hebrew translation and interspersed commentary on Matthew found in Ibn Shaprut's Touchstone c.
 1385.

 Milhamoth ha-Shem of Abraham, son of Maimonides, 13th century

-Abraham ben Moses ben Maimon's Wars of the Lord is a treatise defending his father Maimonides against slander.
+Abraham Maimonides's Wars of the Lord is a treatise defending his father Maimonides against slander.

 Milhamoth ha-Shem of Nachmanides, 13th century

 Nachmanides's Wars of the Lord is a Halakhic treatise attacking Zerahiah ha-Levi's commentary on Alfasi.
 The treatise goes in great detail on the piece of Talmud at hand.